ufidon/comsec/labs/lab04/README.md

 On your attacker machine, if **Pupy** is not preinstalled, you'll install it, then configure it to generate payloads and control compromised systems.

 - **Pupy RAT** source code from its official repository: [Pupy GitHub](https://github.com/n1nj4sec/pupy).
+- Connect Parrot to NAT Network for this installation temporarily.
+  - Reconnect to the Internal Network after installation.

 #### **Steps to Install Pupy:**